Muscle Cramps Causes, Symptoms, and Treatment

 - Using a pillow to raise the feet through the night or raising the foot of the bed.
 This may help to prevent attacks in some people.

 Whilst stretching exercises are unlikely to do harm, evidence for their efficacy is contradictory.
 In sport, stretching is widely advocated as likely to reduce injury and cramp but the quality of evidence tends to be poor, with failure to distinguish benefit from that due to improvement in physical fitness from training.
 Avoiding over-training and risky conditions (eg, hot and humid environmental conditions) can be useful in preventing cramps.

 The value of massage, over and above psychological benefit, is also questioned.

 - Quinine sulfate has been the most frequently used drug in the UK for the treatment of leg cramps in non-pregnant individuals who have not responded to conservative measures.

-- However, a Cochrane review found that there was moderate evidence that quinine significantly reduces cramp frequency, intensity and cramp days in dosages between 200 and 500 mg/day.
+- A Cochrane review found that there was moderate evidence that quinine significantly reduces cramp frequency, intensity and cramp days in dosages between 200 mg and 500 mg/day.
 There was moderate evidence that with use up to 60 days, the incidence of serious adverse events was not significantly greater than for placebo in the identified trials.

-- If helpful, continue treatment for three months, then stop to reassess ongoing need.
+- If beneficial, continue for three months, then aim to stop treatment to reassess ongoing need.